The QCB Collaboratory workshops are open and free of charge to UCLA faculty, staff, affiliates, and students.

 UCLA graduate students are eligible to receive course credit via the Applied Bioinfo Course.

-UCLA will be returning to in-person instruction starting on Monday, Jan.
-31, 2022.
+UCLA has returned to in-person instruction.
 We are able to make this transition due to improving conditions, including decreasing case and test positivity rates at UCLA and in L.A.
 All UCLA students, faculty and staff must comply with the UC systemwide vaccine policy (PDF), which requires COVID-19 vaccine boosters for all who are eligible.

-Beginning Thursday, May 26, 2022, indoor masking will continue for all students, staff, faculty, non-affiliates and invited guests to the UCLA campus, regardless of vaccination status.
-This decision will be reevaluated when UCLA and LA County case numbers and test positivity rates, as well as other metrics, plateau or improve.
+Beginning, Monday, Aug.
+15, indoor masking will be strongly encouraged but no longer required on the UCLA campus or at UCLA facilities, except where LACDPH still requires masks be worn indoors, like health care settings, transportation hubs and public transportation in L.A.
+County.
 Please note it is still strongly recommended that individuals wear a well-fitting mask, regardless of vaccination status, when indoors and/or in crowded settings.
 The Collaboratory will continue to provide well-fitting medical-grade masks at request, if needed – free of charge.

 Accessibility resources during COVID-19: